Huntersxsx/MGPN/README.md

 ```

 ## Train and Test
-Please download the visual features from [box drive](https://rochester.app.box.com/s/8znalh6y5e82oml2lr7to8s6ntab6mav) and save it to the `data/` folder.
+Please download the visual features from [Box](https://rochester.app.box.com/s/8znalh6y5e82oml2lr7to8s6ntab6mav) and save it to the `data/` folder.

 #### Training
 Use the following commands for training: